Grand National 2024 explained: Date, time, when the horses get announced

 A total of 51 horses remain in contention for the main event, including last year’s winner Corach Rambler.
 Check our comprehensive guide to the runners and riders for full details.
 The next round of scratches will come at the 48-hour declaration stage on Thursday.

 In the build-up to the Grand National, don’t miss our best tips.
-You can also read more about the horse being ridden by a trainer’s wife, and columnist Charlie Brooks on racing’s cocaine problem.
+You can also read more about, the horse being ridden by his owner, the horse being ridden by a trainer’s wife, columnist Charlie Brooks on racing’s cocaine problem and the trainer of Kitty’s Light on how the horse gave him focus after his daughter’s leukaemia diagnosis.

 When is the Aintree Grand National?